 An MCA merchant cash advance is not a loan.
 It is the sale of future receivables.
 With an MCA, the merchant consents to sell an agreed-upon amount of future credit card revenues at a discounted rate.
 This discount is primarily determined by the risk and expected time for the funds to be recovered.
 For example, if a merchant agrees to sell $65,000 dollars of future credit card revenue with a factor rate of 1.3 percent, they would receive a lump sum of $50,000 dollars.
 The merchant gets the upfront capital they need and the MCA provider will receive a percentage of the merchant’s credit card sales until the amount of credit card revenue sold has been reached.

-The percentage of credit card sales received by the MCA provider is called a “holdback” or “retrieval rate” and is typically between five and twenty percent.
+The MCA provider’s percentage of credit card sales, called a “holdback” or “retrieval rate,” typically ranges between five and twenty percent.
 This rate is based on the size of the advance, the volume of credit card revenue and the repayment terms.
 The MCA provider will review three to six months of credit card receipts to determine the amount the merchant is eligible to receive.
 The terms vary but normally span no longer than two years.

 MCA Merchant Cash Advance Benefits